ncbi/vadr/documentation/advbuild.md

-1.63645`  options and we'll add one more important one: `--hand` which informs `cmbuild` to maintain the existing reference positions in the alignment, which correspond to the `KY654518` sequence, instead of inferring new one.
+1.63645`  options and we'll add one more important one: `--hand` which informs `cmbuild` to maintain the existing reference positions in the alignment, which correspond to the `KY654518` sequence, instead of inferring new ones.
 This is extremely important whenever rebuilding a CM for a VADR model because the coordinates of all of the features in the existing model info file are with respect to the `KY654518` sequence.
 If the reference positions change, then the model info file coordinates would need to be updated accordingly.

+So the `cmbuild` command is:
 ```
 $VADRINFERNALDIR/cmbuild -n KY654518 --verbose --noss --noh3pri --Egcmult 1.63645 --hand KY654518.2.cm KY654518.2.stk
 ```